 How are scholarships affected?

-Institutional Scholarships do not currently require your courses to count in your officially declared program of study.
+Scholarships do not currently require your courses to count in your officially declared program of study.
 However, your Cost of Attendance may be reduced if one or more courses are not required in your program of study.
-A reduced COA may lower the amount of institutional aid a student is eligible to receive.
+A reduced COA may lower the amount of aid a student is eligible to receive.

 What if a course doesn’t count toward CPOS but I think it should?